 Jewel tones fit perfectly with the moodier end of the midcentury spectrum.
 If sophisticated and elevated spaces are your jam, you'll want to take notes from this bedroom.

-It's difficult to list everything this space got right, but of the many things are modern lighting, a cushy headboard, and all the right colors—it's très chic.
+It's difficult to list everything this space got right, but the many things include modern lighting, a cushy headboard, and all the right colors—it's très chic.

-Midcentury modern passed through the '60s, hence the ultra bright patterns and color schemes that are sometimes seen in bedrooms replicating the style.
-Like the fashion of the times, the interiors were equally as groovy, and it's hard not to obsess over this bedroom working in a mix of colors.
+Midcentury modern passed through the '60s, hence the ultra-bright patterns and color schemes that are sometimes seen in bedrooms replicating the style.
+Like the fashion of the times, the interiors were equally as groovy, and it's hard not to obsess over this bedroom, which works in a mix of colors.

-Clean and simplistic—but far from boring—this bedroom takes midcentury up a notch by incorporating patterns and textiles that catch they eye but don't feel too busy.
+Clean and simplistic—but far from boring—this bedroom takes midcentury up a notch by incorporating patterns and textiles that catch the eye but don't feel too busy.

 Start with the basics, then layer in blankets, rugs, and throws to give your bedroom a cozy, yet modern appeal.